 Shortnose and Atlantic sturgeon habitat requirements are ontogenetic and clinal: water temperature, dissolved oxygen concentration, and water depth requirements change as they mature and vary across latitudes.
 Shortnose and Atlantic sturgeon require appropriate habitat throughout their life cycle.
 Atlantic sturgeon are anadromous and shortnose sturgeon are freshwater amphidromous, which means they differ mostly in their use of salt water habitat: while both shortnose and Atlantic sturgeon utilize freshwater systems extensively, only adult Atlantic sturgeon extensively utilize saltwater habitat, compared to shortnose sturgeon who rarely leave natal rivers/estuaries.
 Adult Atlantic sturgeon are generally present in southern rivers between February and October; they outmigrate and reside in the ocean during winter months and later return to spawn in their natal rivers.
-In contrast, shortnose sturgeon remain in the river system throughout their lives, only periodically utilizing saline water in the river's estuary (Buckley and Kynard 1985b, Kieffer and Kynard 1993); a few have been known to occasionally migrate short distances to a nearby river.
+In contrast, shortnose sturgeon remain in the river's estuary (Buckley and Kynard 1985b, Kieffer and Kynard 1993); a few have been known to occasionally migrate short distances to a nearby river.